MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-02-instructions.md

 <sub>The data used for analysis and visualizations are from the [Taxi & Limousine Comission](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in New York City from 2020.
 As we all know this year was not as every other year, and this should be kept in mind!</sub>

 <sub>This website is structured as a slide show which you can navigate through using mouse wheelscroller, keyboard arrows or arrows in the bottom right corner (but you probably already know that as you are on the second page!). </sub>
+<sub> Be aware that the figures are interactive meaning that you can select and deselect eg. borough that you want to view and you can hover of points and bars in the figures to get the nitty gritty details ie. the exact numbers. </sub>

 <sub>If you want to get a feeling of the slides then press *Esc* on your keyboard and you will get an overview of all the slides.
 Further, it should be noted that under each category eg. *Where to operate* you can encounter multiple slides, which you can discover by pressing the arrow pointing down in the bottom right corner, using the keyboard arrow pointing down or lastly just by using the mouse wheelscroller. </sub>